farice9/ip/docs/README.md

 1. Open your computer's command prompt
 1. Change the directory of the command prompt to the folder containing _iP.jar_ file
 1. Type `java -jar ip.jar` into the command prompt and execute it
 1. The application is now running!
 You may now type in commands to interact with Duke.
-Have fun! :smile:
+Have fun!

 ## Features